 Joe and Ivy volunteered with ILP first by teaching English in China and are currently teaching in Russia.
 We talked to Joe about what it's been like...

-Where are some favorite places you traveled to or favorite activities you've been able to do?
+Where are some favorite places you traveled to?

 "There have been far too many amazing places we've visited to name just one.
 From the Great Wall of China, to the Red Square of Moscow, we have seen some breathtaking places.